johnckealy/djengu/README.md

 #### `make`
 Run the set up script.

 #### `make build-*`
 See the make file for the various options.
-This runs the various builders for the backend and frontend.

-#### `make build-*`
-See the make file for the various options.
 This runs the various